rjp0i/rjp0i.github.io/intro.Fall2019.md

 3. Tips on getting help

 ## Reference for Git
-The book <em>Computing Skills for Biologists: A Toolbox</em> contains a very useful introduction to Git, with practice data and code.
+The book <em>Computing Skills for Biologists: A Toolbox</em> contains a useful introduction to Git with practice data and code.
 Members of the UVA community can access the book [online](http://proxy01.its.virginia.edu/login?url=http://www.degruyter.com/isbn/9780691183961).
-The examples, data, code and solutions are hosted on a [github repo](https://github.com/CSB-book/CSB)
+The examples, data, code, and solutions are hosted on a [github repo](https://github.com/CSB-book/CSB]https://github.com/CSB-book/CSB)

 ### A brief history of Version Control
 * CVS (1990s) Centralized (client-server)
 * SVN (2000s) Centralized (client-server)
 * git (2005) Distributed.
 Developed by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds) for Linux development.

 ### Getting Started: Hello World
-* Let's walk through GitHub's [Hello World Guide](https://guides.github.com/activities/hello-world/)
+* Let's walk through GitHub's [Hello World Guide](https://guides.github.com/activities/hello-world/) in the steps below.

 ### Using Github
 ### Step 0 - inspect this current repo
-* In a web browser, visit this [repo](https://github.com/rjp0i/git-intro)
+* In a web browser, visit this repo: [https://github.com/rjp0i/git-intro](https://github.com/rjp0i/git-intro)
 * We are in the github interface:
   1. upper left corner: notebook icon next to rjp0i/git-intro  (a repo)
   2. big green button on the right hand side (down a little) says "Clone or Download" (how to get the files)